 Welding Instructor and Certified Welding Inspector

-MES Coordinator and MES 3rd Year Instructor
+MES Coordinator and MESA Instructor

-MESA 4th Year Instructor
+MESA Instructor

-BTA 1st Year, Light Commercial, and OSHA Instructor
+BTA, Light Commercial, and OSHA Instructor

 Crane Signalperson and ICRA Certification Instructor

-MESA 1st Year Instructor
+MESA Instructor

 Auto CAD and Total Station Instructor